11 minute read time

 With mobile usage growing every day, more and more people are viewing your email campaigns on mobile devices.

-So take the extra time when creating your campaigns to make sure they are optimized for mobile devices, as it could lead to a significant increase in opens and click-through rates that drives results for your business.
+Take the extra time when creating your campaigns to make sure they are optimized for mobile devices, as it could lead to a significant increase in opens and click-through rates that drives results for your business.